 - The scene in the Delhi metro with just Simran and Tara in the empty compartment!

-‘The Ghosts of Gurugram’ is a feel-good comic thriller that is bound to make the reader introspect about our society as well as keep them hooked until the end.
+‘The Ghosts of Gurugram’ is a feel-good comic thriller that’s bound to make readers introspect about our society as well as keep them hooked until the end.

 I give this book a rating of 4 / 5!

 So, pick this book for a pleasant weekend read.
 Also, while here, you may want to read the other books reviews in the Book Review section of the blog.